 Thank you to Mummypages.ie for this wonderful review of Lottie.
 Read the full review here:

-Toy Company Arklu has launched a new fashion doll, Lottie, who is cute, pretty, and addresses the concerns of parents.
-Lottie is for girls aged 3 – 8 and returned to good old-fashioned creative and imaginative play.
+Toy Company Arklu has launched a new fashion doll, Lottie, who is age-appropriate, relatable, empowering and addresses the concerns of parents.
+Lottie and Finn (boy doll) are for children aged 3 – 8 and returned to good old-fashioned creative and imaginative play.

-The complete range of Lottie dolls and accessories are available now at leading retailers and specialty stores, and online a www.lottie.com and Amazon.
+The complete range of Lottie dolls and accessories are available now at leading retailers and specialty stores.

 Share this post